 1. I wish ______________would come true today.

-2. I am removing the word, _____________, from my speech.
+2. I am removing this word from my speech: __________________.

-4. _____________is the biggest word I can think of.
+4. The biggest word I can think of is: ____________________.

 Back to my question, “Where do words come from, especially the first ones?”
 Jesus’ friend, John, a fisherman-turned wordsmith, called Jesus “the Word.”
 Since Jesus is God’s Son, and God is infinite and eternal, I reckon the back story of the first-ever word is buried in oblivion.

-Heaven is real.
+A final thought: Heaven is real.
 Hell is real.
 Eternity is a long time.

 Where will you spend it?